alessandro-martin/BNR_ObjC_Final_Challenge/readme.md

-This is my solution for the final challenge in the Big Nerd Ranch Objective C guide, 2nd edition.
+This is my solution for the final challenge of the "Big Nerd Ranch Objective C guide, 2nd edition".